-"Used Toyota Corolla Overview And Best Price Buying Advice!"
+Older (Pre-2012) Toyota Corolla Overview And Buying Tips

 This Corolla is offered in three primary models: L, LE and S. The base L model comes with a decent list of standard features, including full power accessories, air-conditioning, 15-inch steel wheels, keyless entry and a CD player with an auxiliary audio jack.
 The LE then adds Bluetooth, cruise control, heated mirrors, steering-wheel audio controls, 16-inch alloy wheels and an upgraded stereo with iPod connectivity, while the S adds some sportier body revisions, upgraded cloth upholstery, interior metallic trim accents and foglights.

 It should also be noted that some of the upper used trim models can be found with options such as navigation, a sunroof, Bluetooth streaming audio and satellite radio.

 Also produced for the 2009 and 2010 model years were the Corolla XRS and XLE models.
 The XRS was a sportier model equipped with a 2.4-liter engine that produced 158 horsepower.
 The XLE was a more upscale version with an upgraded interior and optional leather seating.
 Also of note, stability control became standard on all models for 2010.

 Overall, this production run of Corallas seemed to have somewhat more modest goals than its predecessor.
 The ride quality, while quiet and smooth, lost a bit of its liveliness and its handling is merely adequate.
 The same can be said for the interior as well which is fairly average and adequately attractive.
 That said, it's a solid and dependable vehicle.

 The ninth-generation Toyota Corolla was produced for the 2003 through 2008 model years, coming in CE, S, LE and XRS (produced only for 2004 and 2005) trims, and is a much more compelling used small sedan choice.